ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_includes.rst

    - import_tasks: more_handlers.yml

 .. note::
-    Be sure to refer to the limitations/trade-offs for handlers noted in :doc:`playbooks_reuse`.
+    Be sure to refer to the limitations/trade-offs for handlers noted in :ref:`playbooks_reuse`.

 You can mix in includes along with your regular non-included tasks and handlers.

 Including and Importing Roles
 `````````````````````````````

-Please refer to :doc:`playbooks_reuse_roles` for details on including and importing roles.
+Please refer to :ref:`playbooks_reuse_roles` for details on including and importing roles.

 .. seealso::